edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingMQTTDevice.md

 -   name = device name
 -   cmd = deviceResource name
--   method = get or put
+-   method = get or set
 -   cmd = device reading

 The following results show that the mock device sent the reading every